Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Gamblers, The [Unknown] (four piece ballad group of the late 60's)

-Gingermen, The [Unknown] (four piece cabaret group featured Brendan Grace in the late 60's)
+Gingermen, The [Dublin] (four piece cabaret group featured Brendan Grace in the late 60's)

-Noel V. Ginnity/P2 [Unknown] (late 60's folk singer turned comedian)
+Noel V. Ginnity/P2 [Dublin] (late 60's folk singer turned comedian)

 Glenfolk Four [Unknown]